-At the midpoint of the CCAS cycle, you will have a formal Mid-Point Review with your supervisor.
+At the mid-point of the CCAS cycle, you will have a formal Mid-Point Review with your supervisor.
 This review provides you with important feedback regarding your progress.
 To start the review process, your supervisor will ask you to complete a Mid-Point Self-Assessment in CAS2Net.
 Your supervisor will then use the supervisory CAS2Net module to enter a narrative detailing your progress to date.
 Next is a discussion between you and your supervisor.
 A few things to consider as you prepare for the meeting with your supervisor:

-- Your supervisor should prepare an agenda in advance to ensure major issues are not overlooked.
+Your supervisor should prepare an agenda in advance to ensure major issues are not overlooked.
 You may wish to provide your supervisor with a list of concerns prior to your meeting so you are both prepared to discuss your contributions and have any relevant documentation to support your activities on hand.
-Write out your questions so they are not overlooked during the course of the meeting. - During the mid-point review, you and your supervisor will measure the progress you've made toward the expectations set at the beginning of the CCAS cycle.
-Discuss your contribution strengths and weaknesses relative to the organization's mission and adjust as needed.
-Specific work assignments may change at any time based on mission requirements which may also require contribution plan adjustments. - Your supervisor will document the discussion in CAS2Net and his/her related narratives should focus on agreed-upon milestones and followup activities. - You should get feedback on each one of the three factors.
-Your supervisor should talk to you about opportunities for improvement, such as training options and adjustments to your Individual Development Plan (IDP), if you've identified gaps in skills. - If you learn that your contributions and/or performance are not meeting expectations, you need to find out: - What improvement is required? - How will improvement be recognized? - What assistance is required? - Are there consequences for not improving?
+Write out your questions so they are not overlooked during the course of the meeting.

+- During the mid-point review, you and your supervisor will measure the progress you've made toward the expectations set at the beginning of the CCAS cycle, discuss your strengths and weaknesses in areas of contribution to the organizational mission, and make adjustments as necessary.
+Specific work assignments may change at any time based on mission requirements. - Your supervisor will document the discussion in CAS2Net and his/her related narratives should focus on agreed-upon milestones and followup activities. - You should get feedback on each one of the three factors.
+Your supervisor should talk to you about opportunities for improvement, such as training options and adjustments to your Individual Development Plan (IDP) if you've identified gaps in skills. - If you learn that your contributions are not meeting expectations, you need to find out: - What improvement is required? - How will improvement be recognized? - What assistance is required? - Are there consequences for not improving?

-Your supervisor should identify any deficiencies and highlight ways you can improve your contribution and/or performance.
-If it is determined you are not effectively contributing to the mission, you may be placed on a Contribution Improvement Plan, or CIP.
-The CIP is a formal process to correct deficiencies by identifying specific areas where your contribution and/or performance is inadequate, emphasizing standards for adequate contribution and/or performance, and outlining actions required of you.
+Your supervisor should identify any deficiencies and highlight ways you can improve your contribution.
+If it is determined you are not effectively contributing to the mission, you may need a Contribution Improvement Plan, or CIP.
+The CIP is a formal process to correct deficiencies by identifying specific areas where your contribution is inadequate, emphasizing standards for adequate contribution, and outlining actions required of you.
 It will also identify resources available to assist you.
 The CIP can become the starting point to help you get back on track.
 For more details on the CIP, see Chapter 7, Communicating CCAS Results, in this Guide.